lowlydba/mentalhealth.day/docs/index.md

 ## What is a mental health day?

 A mental health day can consist of taking a day off work or school to focus on emotional wellness.
 It’s similar to a sick day, except that you don’t need to have a physical ailment to use it.
+Many people — including those whose brains work in unique ways — find that stepping back can help manage everyday pressures such as sensory overload or the exhaustion of meeting life's demands.

 Some common reasons people take mental health days are: